 Fiberglass batt insulation is primarily made of recycled materials.
-It is commonly used to insulate floors, walls, ceilings, and attics, and it has a variety of benefits:
+It is commonly used to insulate floors, walls, ceilings, and attics, and has a variety of benefits:

 - does not absorb moisture

 - won’t settle over time

 Fiberglass wall insulation needs to be properly installed to maximize its performance.
 To ensure optimal performance and to maximize R-value, it is best to hire an insulation expert.
-G&S Insulating has the experience to properly install fiberglass products in new homes and existing homes.
+G&S Insulating are experts at installing fiberglass insulation products in new homes and existing homes.
 Our team prides itself on quality work.
 We are happy to provide advice on all of your insulation options.

 Fiberglass batt insulation helps create a comfortable living and working space all year long, and it is installed in open spaces such as wall cavities and ceiling joists.
 When properly installed, fiberglass batt boasts benefits of its own:

 - It improves the energy efficiency of your home

 - It helps lower your energy bills

 - It helps with sound transfer and noise control

-Offering both kraft-faced fiberglass batt insulation and unfaced fiberglass batt insulation, G&S has the right insulation products for your project.
+Offering both kraft-faced and unfaced fiberglass batt insulation, G&S has the right insulation products for your project.

 One of the best ways for homeowners to lower their energy bills is to start at the top.
 Attics often contain insufficient insulation levels and are primary areas of home air leaks.
 To keep interior conditioned air from escaping, contact G&S Insulating to add blown-in fiberglass insulation to the attic of your existing home or to properly insulate your new home.
 This simple insulation installation can cut your heating and cooling costs in half!

 - Interior walls for sound control